b0tdev/Bot.py/README.md

 ### Copyright

          b0tdev©
 **This Software Is Only for educational Purpose.
 Sharing and Distributing Can.
 But Claiming Copyright as You is not eligible.
+Any Useless Use of bot will take seviour Action on them.**
+     Copyright 2019-20
+           b0tdev©